IF THERE’S A TOPIC YOU’RE PASSIONATE ABOUT AND WANT TO SHARE YOUR KNOWLEDGE ABOUT, PLEASE CLICK HERE TO SUBMIT A PRESENTATION PROPOSAL.

-In January, we ran the Access Makeathon in Vancouver BC.
+In January, they ran the Access Makeathon in Vancouver BC.
 It had a person with a disability captain a team of Makers to create an access solution to their particular need over 48 hours.
 Of the ten Access Challenges, six were solved in the event and two more have continued development.
-It was a magical weekend and we crowd-sourced social media to capture the event: http://www.makersmakingchange.com/accessmakeathonsummary/.
-Our presentation will show finished projects made by makers, showcase work in development, and offer makers an opportunity to get involved to put their skills towards creating a more accessible world for people with disabilities.
+It was a magical weekend, and their VMMF presentation will show finished projects made by Makers, showcase work in development, and offer Makers an opportunity to get involved to put their skills towards creating a more accessible world for people with disabilities.

 Chad Leaman is the Director of Development for the Neil Squire Society and cofounder of Makers Making Change.
 The Neil Squire Society offers technology, computer literacy and employment programming for people with physical disabilities.
 Makers Making Change connects makers to people with disabilities to create assistive technologies.
 Chad is also a volunteer organizer of NetSquared Vancouver, which holds free workshops and an annual conference for non-profits to better use technology to further their mission.
 He also serves as Chair for BC Technology for Learning Society, which refurbishes over 8,000 computers a year for schools, non-profits and other at-need populations in BC.
 He’s a father of young twins which is the source of much joy, sleeplessness and scraped knees.

 Facilitator: Keith Doyle, Material Matters/Emily Carr University of Art + Design

 Panelists: Aaron Oussoren, Logan Mohr, Emily Smith, Haig Armen, Callahan Tufts, and Michael Lee